 You’ve just had your baby.
 Congratulations!!!
 You are now in (what we call) the fourth trimester, which is the postpartum period.
-The postpartum period begins after the birth of your baby and is the first 3 months/12 weeks of your baby’s life.
-This is when mothers learn about their babies, discover their new role as a parent (or becoming a 2nd-time parent, etc.), and fall deeply in love with their new little one.
+The postpartum period begins after the birth of your baby and is the first 3 months of your baby’s life.
+This is when mothers learn about their babies, discover their new role as a parent (or become a second-time parent, etc.), and fall deeply in love with their new little one.

 Then the long days and nights come rolling in…